 This programme was enhanced by the establishment of the first museum of archaeology at the University of Peradeniya where collections from Biddel, Hettiaracchi and De Saram were presented for study and public viewing.
 Professor Paranavitana along with Dr. P.L.
 Prematilleke (later research professor) was also responsible for setting-up the new museum and establishing a very good slide collection and architectural plans.
 In 1976 this Department, which functioned as a sub Department of History, offered its Special Degree courses in archaeology for the first time.
 Dr Prematilleke was the Head of this newly constituted Department of study.

 The decade of 1980 witnessed the expansion of the Department in terms of its academic staff, students and academic activity.
 It recruited to its staff Dr. Sudharshan Seneviratne (later Chair), Dr. W.H.
 Wijayapala (Director General of Central Cultural Fund at present), Mr. K.H.
 Jayatilleke (left service in 1987), Rev. Wetara Mahinda, Dr. Moira Tampoe (left service in 2001), Dr. Damayanti Gunasekare (left service in 1998), Dr. Piyatissa Senanayake, Dr. D.K.
 Jayaratne, Dr. R.M.M.
-Chandraratne and Ms. Chulani Rambukwella.
+Chandraratne and Prof. Chulani Rambukwella.
 They were trained in Sri Lanka, India, England and Greece.

 New courses in archaeology were introduced in response to changes taking place at the international level and due to national requirements.
 This Department was assigned with the UNESCO-Central Cultural Fund Projects in Polonnaruwa (Alahana Parivena), Kandy and Anuradhapura (Jetavana).
 Later it also became the collaborating University Department for the Anuradhapura Citadel Archaeology Project and the Pinwewa-Galsohonkanatta Archaeology Project.
 Several collaborative ventures were also carried out with visiting archaeological teams from England, USA, France and Germany during the past two decades.